circlefin/verite/packages/docs/docs/tutorials/solidity-verifications.md

 Hardhat is a smart contract development tools platform.
 It provides command-line functionality, the ability to run a local Ethereum test node, and more.
 We'll create a new project using Hardhat.

-The below will walk you through the set-up instructions, but their documentation will have the most up-to-date instructions, so [click this link](https://hardhat.org/tutorial/setting-up-the-environment.html) and to follow their getting started guide to create a blank project.
+The below will walk you through the set-up instructions, but their documentation will have the most up-to-date instructions, so [click this link](https://hardhat.org/tutorial/setting-up-the-environment.html) to follow their getting started guide to create a blank project.

 **Prerequisites:**